Mountain whitefish

 The mountain whitefish (Prosopium williamsoni) is one of the most widely distributed salmonid fish of western North America.
-It is found from the Mackenzie River drainage in Northwest Territories, Canada south through western Canada and the northwestern USA in the Pacific, Hudson Bay and upper Missouri River basins to the Truckee River drainage in Nevada and Sevier River drainage in Utah.
+It is found from the Mackenzie River drainage in Northwest Territories, Canada through western Canada and the northwestern USA in the Pacific, Hudson Bay and upper Missouri River basins to the Truckee River drainage in Nevada and Sevier River drainage in Utah.

 Description

-The body shape is superficially similar to the cyprinids, although it is distinguished by having the adipose fin of salmonids.
+The body shape is superficially similar to the cyprinids, although it is distinguished by having both the adipose fin and axillary process of salmonids.
 The body is slender and nearly cylindrical in cross section, generally silver with a dusky olive-green shade dorsally.
 The scales possess pigmented borders, which are especially defined on the posterior end.
-Mountain Whitefish possess a forked homocercal tail.
+Mountain whitefish possess a forked homocercal tail.
 The short head has a small mouth underneath the snout.
 The short dorsal fin has 12–13 rays, with 11–13 for the anal fin, 10–12 for the pelvic fins, and 14–18 for the pectoral fins.
-Size has been recorded at up to 70 centimeters (28 inches) in length and a weight of 2.9 kilograms (6.4lb).
+Size has been recorded at up to 70 centimeters (28 inches) in length and a weight of 2.9 kilograms (6.4 lb).

-Life History
+Life history

 The spawning season is from October to early December, when water temperatures are 2–6 °C. Mountain whitefish congregate in large schools on fall spawning runs and seek out areas of coarse gravels or cobbles at depths of at least 75 cm (30 inches), typically in shallow areas of small tributaries or shorelines of lakes.
 Their non-adhesive eggs are scattered along the substrate.
 The eggs then develop slowly through the winter (6–10 weeks), hatching in the early spring, generally in March.
 Mountain whitefish reach reproductive maturity at approximately three years old, females can produce as many as 4,000 eggs annually.
 Mountain whitefish typically live between 7–9 years in the wild.

 Feeding

-Mountain Whitefish are demersal feeders, stirring up the substrate with pectoral and tail fins to expose insect larvae and other invertebrates, including snails, crayfish, and amphipods.
+Mountain whitefish are demersal feeders, stirring up the substrate with pectoral and tail fins to expose insect larvae and other invertebrates, including snails, crayfish, and amphipods.
 Their main feeding time is in the evening, but they will also take drifting prey during the day.
 The mountain whitefish frequently feeds in the lower strata of streams, but populations may rise to the surface to prey on hatching insects, including mayflies.
-Mountain whitefish fry are a common food source for brook trout.
+Mountain whitefish fry are a common food source for other trout species.